||Berner Oberland, Switzerland

 The trip ends with breakfast at the hotel in Wengen.
 Independent transfers from Wengen.

-If you would like to spend an extra night(s) in Lauenen or Wengen, please let us know when you book your trip and we will make reservations at the same hotel.
+If you would like to spend extra nights in Lenk or Wengen, please let us know when you book your trip and we will make reservations at the same hotel.
 If you don’t have quite enough time to complete the entire hike, it is possible to depart the hike a day or two earlier.

-Singles: If you wish to have your own room there is a single supplement charge.
+If you wish to have your own room, there is a single supplement charge.
 Please let us know if you would like a single at the time of registration.
 If you are traveling alone and would like to share a room, we will match you with a roommate.
-If there is no one with whom you can share, we will not charge you extra for this “forced” single.
+If there is no one with whom you can share, there is a charge of $400 for this “forced” single.

 - All accommodations